Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

 \subsubsection{Evaluation Metrics}

-Generally, adversarial attack aims at reducing the prediction success rate of neural networks.
-For instance, adversarial attacks against classification can misguide the target model to make a wrong prediction.
-Likewise, adversarial attacks against image segmentation concentrate on reducing the mean Intersection over Union (mIoU) or Dice coefficient between the generated segmentation mask and target mask, resulting in wrong segmentation results.
+In the context of our study, adversarial attacks aim to degrade the performance of neural networks by causing misclassifications or incorrect segmentations.
+For medical image classification tasks, we use classification accuracy and the Area Under the Receiver Operating Characteristic Curve (AUC) as the primary evaluation metrics, as they quantify the model's ability to correctly classify images and its discriminative power across various thresholds.

+For image segmentation\textemdash especially critical in biomedical applications\textemdash it is essential to quantify how accurately the predicted segmentation maps correspond to the ground truth.
+To achieve this, we employ two widely recognized evaluation metrics: Mean Intersection over Union (mIoU) and Dice Coefficient. mIoU measures the average overlap between the predicted segmentation and the ground truth mask across all classes.
+The Dice coefficient, also known as the Sørensen-Dice index, is defined as twice the area of overlap divided by the total number of pixels in both the prediction and the ground truth.
+Both metrics evaluate the similarity between the predicted segmentation and the ground truth, providing insights into the precision of segmentation models.
+Thus, adversarial attacks against segmentation aims at reducing the mIoU or Dice coefficient between the generated segmentation mask and target mask, resulting in wrong segmentation results.
 Oppositely, adversarial defense focuses on keeping the network outputs of adversarial and clean examples as similar as possible.
-In other words, the adversarial defense contributes to enhancing the robustness of neural networks against adversarial examples.
-In this paper, we mainly focus on constructing a unified benchmark for medical adversarial training to enhance the robustness of computer-aided diagnosis systems.
+In other words, adversarial defense aims to enhancing the robustness of DNNs against adversaries.
+In this paper, we focus on building a unified benchmark for medical adversarial training to enhance the robustness of computer-aided diagnosis models.